devvrat02/asg-taiyo/README.md

 In this application there are two functionality 1.
 Covid Statistics 2.
-Contacts Library
+Contacts Library Node.js is required for running the application

 step 1:
+For installing the package
 ### `npm i`
 ### `yarn install`

 step 2:
+Starting the server
 ### `npm start`
 ### `yarn start`
 Runs the app in the development mode.\